 There has been a longstanding interest in the makeup of boards of directors, both in the academic literature and in the popular press.
 Lately, board diversity, and particularly the gender of directors has been a topic of much attention, since there is a recent movement to impose diversity requirements on boards.
-In the United States, the Securities Exchange Commission requires that companies disclose whether they have a diversity policy, and how it applies to board recruitment practices (Regulation S-K, Item 407(c)).
-Several European countries - including Norway, France, Spain, and Italy, have already legislated laws enforcing gender quotas.
-Furthermore, Dr. Viviane Reding, the Vice President of the European Commission, has recently attempted, but not succeeded, to promote legislation enforcing gender quotas in all European countries (Wall Street Journal, Oct.
-23, 2012).
+In the United States, the Securities Exchange Commission requires that companies disclose whether they have a diversity policy and how it applies to board recruitment practices.
+In Europe, several countries, including Norway, France, Spain, and Italy, have already legislated laws enforcing gender quotas.
+This raises the question: Are gender-balanced boards (and perhaps executive teams) more effective than their non-gender-balanced counterparts?

-Nevertheless, it remains unclear whether gender diversity has a meaningful impact upon board and firm performance, and how such impact might be measured.
-The common empirical strategy for examining the associations between the (gender) composition of boards and board performance is analyzing the associations between the former and financial performance.
+The economic and finance literature examining how executive teams operate is limited since most of the actions executive teams take, and particularly the actions taken by boards of directors, are confidential.
+Hence, scholars are generally confined to analyzing publicly observable data which reflects to some extent the work of boards.
+Accordingly, the common empirical strategy for examining the associations between the gender composition of boards (or other aspects of board composition) and board performance is the analysis of association between the former and financial performance.
 Rhode and Packel (2010) survey more than two dozen studies examining the association between the gender composition of boards and financial performance, and conclude that no robust and consistent relation has been documented between these two variables.

 Furthermore, as emphasized by Hermalin and Weisbach (2003), board composition is jointly determined with firm performance, so it is problematic to draw inferences from the associations between financial performance and board composition.
-Hermalin and Weisbach argue that rather than looking at the impact of boards on a firm's overall financial performance, it is better to understand the impact of board composition by considering how it affects the actions the board or the firm takes, given the board composition at the time an action is taken.
+Hermalin and Weisbach argue that rather than looking at the impact of boards on a firm's overall financial performance, it is better to understand the impact of board composition by examining how it affects the actions the board or the firm takes, given the board composition at the time an action is taken.
+Most action-based studies which examine the actions boards take, rely on publicly available information, and consequently study, as a rule, only a narrow set of observable, usually infrequent, occurrences in which boards are involved, such as CEO turnover or the decision to acquire another company.2 However, boards take many actions, and the vast majority of these actions are unobservable to outsiders.
+In this paper I analyze these mostly unobservable actions.